MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ### p_cln_first

-1. Copies all data from ING_* to CLN_*.
-Creates indexed tables one by one.
-Adds additional columns.
+1. Copies all data from ING_* to CLN_*, creates indexed tables one by one, and adds additional columns.

 ```SQL
 declare @table table